TheRealFREDP3D/Coding-Exercises/README.md

 ---

-Here are the outcomes from my training endeavours, encompassing activities undertaken during coding courses and engagements in CTF/Challenges.
+Here are the outcomes from my coding experimentation, encompassing activities undertaken during coding courses, engagements in CTF and diverse Challenges.

 ---

-## Goals
+## Why I Created this Repository

+I am a big fan of the "Learn in Public" principles.
+It put some pressure to share good and working stuff.
+By sharing the results of my work, it creates networking opportunities.
+It can inspire people to start their own learning projects.
+It is a good way to show potential employer your skills or at least you appetite to learn.
+And finally, self-learners like me should have a way to monitor their progress.

-- Make my tools available to anyone, from anywhere.
+- Make my work available to anyone, from anywhere.
 - Reference material and notes.
 - Prepare a publishable notebook.
 - Practice making good documentation.